Ecus-Nepal/ecus/README.md

 # ECUS

-<h3><p>Ecus is a web app platform designed to solve the existing communiation problem between employer and employee in these dire times when COVID-19 is on it's peak .</p>
+<p>Ecus is a web app platform designed to solve the existing communiation problem between employer and employee in these dire times when COVID-19 is on it's peak .</p>

 <p>We are providing a simple, secure and easy-to-use communication platform that with a well-thought payment system.</p>